-- 5.6.1 The closing of lift doors shall be controlled by a photo-eye or infra-red detection or sensing device to ensure that doors do not make physical contact with people standing in their path.
-In addition, an audible signal shall be provided to signal the closing of doors to alert the lift passengers. - 5.7 SIGNAGE - 5.7.1 The symbol identifying the location of such lifts shall be provided and shall be in accordance with the requirements of Chapter 10. - 5.8 WHEELCHAIR STAIRLIFT AND PLATFORM LIFT - 5.8.1 General - 5.8.1.1 Where it is impracticable to provide a passenger lift or a ramp, a wheelchair stairlift or a platform lift should be considered as a reasonable alternative for vertical circulation within the building. - 5.8.2 Wheelchair stairlift - 5.8.2.1 A wheelchair stairlift is illustrated in Figure 49.
+5.6.1 The closing of lift doors shall be controlled by a photo-eye or infra-red detection or sensing device to ensure that doors do not make physical contact with people standing in their path.
+In addition, an audible signal shall be provided to signal the closing of doors to alert the lift passengers.

+5.7.1 The symbol identifying the location of such lifts shall be provided and shall be in accordance with the requirements of Chapter 10.

+5.8 PLATFORM LIFT AND WHEELCHAIR STAIRLIFT

+5.8.1.1 Where it is impracticable to provide a passenger lift or a ramp, a platform lift or a wheelchair stairlift should be considered as a reasonable alternative for vertical circulation within the building.

-5.8.3 Platform lift
+5.8.2 Platform lift

-- 5.8.3.1 A platform lift, as illustrated in Figure 50, shall have a clear door opening of 900 mm. - 5.8.3.2 The minimum size of a platform lift shall be 1100 mm wide by 1400 mm deep.
+5.8.2.1 A platform lift, as illustrated in Figure 49, shall have a clear door opening of 900 mm.

-- 5.8.3.3 If full height enclosure is not required, the minimum height of the partition shall be 900 mm. - 5.8.3.4 The platform lift shall be provided with a barrier or flip-up ramp, if a door is not provided, to act as a safety barrier for the wheelchair and serves as an access ramp. - 5.8.3.5 Lift control buttons shall comply with clause 5.4. - 5.8.3.6 Grab bars complying with clause 5.5 shall be provided in the lift. - 5.8.3.7 The platform lift shall be designed with an automatic homing device so that in the event of a power failure the platform lift will home to the entrance level.
+- 5.8.2.2 The minimum size of a platform lift shall be 1100 mm wide by 1400 mm deep. - 5.8.2.3 If full height enclosure is not required, the minimum height of the partition shall be 900 mm. - 5.8.2.4 The platform lift shall be provided with a barrier or flip-up ramp, if a door is not provided, to act as a safety barrier for the wheelchair and serves as an access ramp. - 5.8.2.5 Lift control buttons shall comply with clause 5.4. - 5.8.2.6 Grab bars complying with clause 5.5 shall be provided in the lift.

+5.8.2.7 The platform lift shall be designed with an automatic homing device so that in the event of a power failure the platform lift will home to the entrance level.